methelen/bikesharing/README.md

 ![Trips by Gender (Weekday per Hour)](https://user-images.githubusercontent.com/90434010/147888424-13af1776-74db-4d87-b4f9-3a57485bdb99.PNG)
 This heatmap shows the breakdown of the same previous results but adding in a dimension of gender.

-Length of time bikes are checked out for all riders and genders

-Number of bike trips for all riders and genders for each hour of each day of the week

-Number of bike trips for each type of user and gender for each day of the week

 ## Summary
 Most of the users are subscribers and it appears males have a higher propensity of being subscribers.
 Starting and ending locations seem to be pretty similar.
 Most of the rentals are in 5-10 minute intervals, with almost all of them being less than an hour.
 Males make up two-thirds of all the riders.
 The peak rental times on weekdays is both at